Indirect Costs - Policy for the Application of Indirect Costs to Sponsored Awards

 Total Direct Cost (TDC)

-The sum of all charges that are clearly associated with a sponsored project including the salaries of people working on it, the cost of necessary supplies and equipment, etc. TDC is often used to identify the costs on which overhead will be charged (e.g., an overhead rate of 20% TDC on an account means that all direct charges will be assessed 20% overhead).
+The sum of all expenses charged that are allocable and allowable on a sponsored project, including salaries and benefits, necessary supplies and equipment, subaward expenses, and services from external vendors or internal service providers.
+TDC defines the costs to which indirect costs will be applied (e.g., an overhead rate of 20% TDC means that all direct charges will be assessed 20% overhead).

 Related Policies and Guidance